isomerpages/nlb-curiocity/_events/Curiocity Showcase 2022/Satellite Installations.md

 <br>TBC: To insert info about artist's inspiration and resources referenced from the collections.

 **About the artist:**
 <br>Alina Ling is an interaction designer who creates experiences and interfaces that explore new dimensions of sensory perception.
-A graduate of the School of Art, Design and Media at Nanyang Technological University, Ling also pursued a Bachelor of Fine Arts in Interaction Design.
+A graduate of the School of Art, Design and Media at Nanyang Technological University, Ling pursued a Bachelor of Fine Arts in Interaction Design.
 Incorporating technology with different modalities (visual, sound, tactile and haptic), her works manipulate the physical and the intangible to provide a deeper understanding of the constructs of space and perceptual experience.

 **Find out more:**
 <br>Check out this **resource guide** to learn more about sports and recreation in the Civic District.